Evaluating Trading Strategies

 Overview

 Evaluating a trading strategy can be a tricky business.
-Even if the strategy has been traded in the markets so that a true performance record is available, the future is still unknown and the old maxim that past performance is not a guid to future performance is applicable.
+Even if the strategy has been traded in the markets so that a true performance record is available, the future is still unknown and the old maxim that past performance is not a guide to future performance is applicable.

-For hypothetical strategies which have no actual history, the first step of analysis is to generate a hypothetical trading history by backtesting the strategy.
+For strategies which have no actual history, the first step of analysis is often to generate a hypothetical trading history by backtesting the strategy.
 This process itself is fraught with risk, largely due to the market impact of the strategy, which can only be guessed at.

 Topics